How To Insure Antiques Or Artwork

 • Stores

-Note: If you are a business or using your items for commercial purposes, you should speak with your insurance company to ensure that such uses will not be excluded from their standard policy.
-In most cases, you will probably need to take out additional coverage or have a special business use endorsement listed in your policy agreement.
+If you are a business or using your items for commercial purposes, you should speak with your insurance company to ensure that such uses will not be excluded from their standard policy.

-How Much Is It Worth?
+How Much Is Your Antique Or Artwork Worth?

-In order to successfully insure an antique or piece of artwork, you must be able to document the value of your item.
-Without such documentation, you may not be able to insure your antique or artwork, or if you are able to insure it, you may not receive adequate compensation in a settlement claim.
+Without such documentation, you may not be able to insure your antique or artwork, or, if you are able to insure it, you may not receive adequate compensation in a settlement claim.

 However, whilst it is important to document the value of your item, in some cases, this may be difficult or impossible to do.
 For example, what is the value of a rare one-off painting that cannot be replaced?
 Or what is the value of an old antique piece of furniture?

-Even if you can get compensation to replace such items, very often the historic value far outweighs the market value that you would receive in your settlement claim.
-Money after all, isn’t everything, and this is especially true when it comes to historic pieces of art or antiques.
+Even if you can get compensation to replace such items, very often the historic value far outweighs the market value that you would receive in a settlement claim.

 Valuing Antiques & Artwork

-It is important to note however, that even if you do have a receipt or proof of purchase for your item, your insurance company may not accept this as a form of valuation without being appraised by an independent valuer.
-However, this will usually only apply to high value items in order to double-check your stated value.
+It is important to note, however, that even if you do have a receipt or proof of purchase for your item, your insurance company may not accept this as a form of valuation without additional appraisal by an independent valuer.

-The first option involves specifically listing your artwork or antique as a special item under your homeowners insurance policy.
-This is also called scheduling, and requires you to provide documented proof of the market value of your item at the time that you insure it.
+This is also called “scheduling”, and requires you to provide documented proof of the market value of your item at the time that you insure it.

 If your item’s value is accepted by your insurer, it will then be added under your homeowners policy and you will have to pay an extra premium for it.

-No Disputes Over Value
+1) No Disputes Over Value

-Extended Coverage
+2) Extended Coverage

 The fact that you can tailor this type of coverage to meet your exact needs and requirements, means that you can protect yourself against a much wider variety of risks.

-Inflation Coverage
+3) Inflation Coverage

 One of the major downsides to scheduling items in an insurance policy is that you will not receive automatic inflation coverage.

-This can result in your antique or artwork being insured at the correct value one year, but then in a few years time finding that level of coverage to be too low because your item has appreciated in value.
-As a result, if you were to lose that item, you also stand to lose the increase in value your antique or artwork has earned since you first insured it.
+As a result, if you were to lose that item, you also stand to lose the increase in value which your antique or artwork has earned since you first insured it.

 The good news is that by doing an appraisal each year to determine the new value of your artwork or antique, you can reinsure your item for its current market value.
-The downside is that this means extra work and expense for you in carrying out the re-evaluations.

-There are three component to this strategy:
+There are three components to using this strategy:

-2) Coverage C Homeowners Insurance
+1) Coverage C Homeowners Insurance

-Coverage C homeowners insurance provides coverage for your personal property, although the standard coverage provided is usually not enough to replace all your items in the event of a total loss, such as a house fire.
+Coverage C (personal property) homeowners insurance provides coverage for your personal property, although the standard coverage provided is usually not enough to replace all your items in the event of a total loss, such as a house fire.

 If you have high value items in your home, such as a painting or antique, extending your coverage C policy will enable you to receive full compensation for all your items in the event that you need to make a claim.